JaxtonGray/isoP_Code/README.md

 It is missing the last function, as I am currently working on a way to implement it in python.
 I will update this when I have a solution.

+Finally it is missing the NARR climate variables themselves because they are too large